Orthodox Christmas Day in the United Kingdom

 Quick FactsOrthodox Christians in the United Kingdom celebrate the Nativity of Christ (Jesus' birth) on the Orthodox Christmas Day.

-Other holidays in January 2016 in United Kingdom
+Other holidays in January 2019 in the United Kingdom